akaiser/dart_dependency_checker_cli/README.md

 ### Command `deps-unused`

 Lists dependencies that are declared in the `pubspec.yaml` file but are not utilized in the project's codebase.
+Supports an instant fix during run.

 #### Arguments: